 Studying Referral Traffic

 For example, a niche with lots referral traffic would be a good reason to research the Backlinks of the top sites.
 Use Backlinks Analytics or Backlink Gap to see what other websites are sending out links in the niche.
-You could also set up the Brand Monitoring tool to see how frequently the Internet mentions your competitor’s brand name.
+You could also use the Media Monitoring tool or the News Alerts tool from the App Center to see how frequently the Internet mentions your competitor’s brand name.

 Studying Search Traffic